 Future Initiatives and Community Impact

-We are actively working on a new campaign for World Mental Health Day 2024, aiming to launch by late September.
+We are actively working on a new campaign for World Mental Health Day 2024, which we aim to launch by late September.
 These initiatives are designed to resonate deeply with our consumers, continuing our commitment to improving mental well-being through movement.

 We have certainly a tremendous momentum.
-Our campaigns have significantly boosted all our brand metrics, enhancing our image as a caring brand and we see that our engagement levels have increased quite significant.
+Our campaigns have significantly boosted all our brand metrics, enhancing our image as a caring brand and we see that our engagement levels have increased quite significantly.

 Last year we had record sales in Europe but if you look at our global results as well, we have gained market share in every one of our major categories.